 In several 90-day oral feeding studies in rats (similar to OECD TG 407), the NOAEL was established between 50 and 700 mg/kg bw/day (calculated from dietary levels) for group members (CAS Nos.
 68439-50-9 and 68131-39-5, ranging from C12–15 with EO7).
 Effects observed at higher concentrations included reduction in mean body weights, and increases in relative liver and kidney weights.
 These changes were considered to be adaptive and related to the poor palatability of the test chemicals.
 No treatment related histopathological changes were reported (SCCS, 2007; HERA 2009; CIR, 2012).

 Similar effects were seen in longer-term studies.
-Alcohols, C12-13, ethoxylated (CAS No. 66455-14-9; EO6.5) and alcohols, C14-15, ethoxylated (CAS No. 68951-67-7, EO7, not listed on AICS) were given to rats in one- and two-year chronic feeding studies at levels between 0.1 and 1 %.
+Alcohols, C12-13, ethoxylated (CAS No. 66455-14-9; EO6.5) and alcohols, C14-15, ethoxylated (CAS No. 68951-67-7, EO7, not listed on AICS) were given to rats in 1- and 2-year chronic feeding studies at levels between 0.1 and 1 %.
 The NOAEL was established between 50 and 192 mg/kg bw/day (calculated from dietary level).
 Effects observed at higher levels included reduction in mean body weights, and increase in relative liver and kidney weights.
 These changes were considered to be adaptive and may be due to poor palatability of the test chemicals.
 No treatment related lesions were observed (SCCS, 2007; HERA, 2009; CIR, 2012).

 Repeated oral or inhalation doses of certain short chain monoethylene glycol ethers such as 2-butoxyethanol (CAS No. 111-76-2), and its acetate (CAS No. 112-07-2) may cause haemolytic effects in laboratory animals and effects on the liver, stomach and kidneys.
 However, humans appear to be the least sensitive species for haemolytic effects (NICNAS, 1996; OECD, 2004; NICNASb).
 Exposure to these (less potent) chemicals is not expected to be sufficient to cause haemolysis and associated organ toxicity.